 The final important part is the internal meat temperature.
 USDA recommends cooking chicken to 165F internal temperature.
 A lot of recipes I’ve seen blindly follow that advice.
 For example, cooking a chicken breast to 165F makes a perfectly cooked breast.
 Cooking a wing or a leg to to that temperature makes for a juicy, yet stringy and tough piece of meat, that feels under-cooked when cooked to 165F.

 Chicken wings and legs are much more forgiving.
 I like them ‘overcooked’.
 For legs, in my opinion, 180F-190F is more appropriate as it gives you tender, fall-off-the-bone meat that is still very juicy.

 Looking for more great chicken leg quarters recipes?
-Check it out:
+Check these out:

 Kickin' Grilled Chicken Legs - Simplicity is PerfectionPrint Pin Rate